Toblerity/Fiona/docs/manual.rst

-   Some files may contain vectors that are :dfn:`invalid` from a simple features standpoint due to accident (inadequate quality control on the producer's end) or intention ("dirty" vectors saved to a file for special treatment).
+   Some files may contain vectors that are :dfn:`invalid` from a simple features standpoint due to accident (inadequate quality control on the producer's end), intention ("dirty" vectors saved to a file for special treatment) or discrepancies of the numeric precision models (Fiona can't handle fixed precision models yet).
 Fiona doesn't sniff for or attempt to clean dirty data, so make sure you're getting yours from a clean source.

 Writing Vector Data
 ===================